COSC-499-W2023/year-long-project-team-18/docs/weekly logs/Segundo-Parra-Jurado.md

  ### Tasks I am planning to work on this upcoming week:
   - Calendar Integration UI (frontend + backend)
   - Finish the Vitest cases
+  - Finish the UI (HTML/CSS/Angular Component/(possibly Bootstrap?)) for any remaining areas of the project + the peer testing feedback

 ### Tasks I Am Assigned To: